mustafahamdanah/my-first-repo/html-read.md

 web page.
 It is not visible to users but fulfills a number of purposes such as telling search engines about your page, who created it, and whether or not it is time sensitive

+## HTML5 Layout

+### New Html5 Layout Elements

+#### Headers & Footers

+                 <header> <footer>

+The header and footer elements can be used for:
+-  The main header or footer that appears at the top or bottom of every page on the site.
+-  A header or footer for an individual article or section within the page.

+#### Navigation

+                <nav> </nav>

+- The nav element is used to contain the major navigational blocks on the site such as the primary site navigation.

+#### Articles

+               <article> </article>

+- The <article> element acts as a container for any section of a page that could stand alone and potentially be syndicated.
+This could be an individual article or blog entry, a comment or forum post, or any other independent piece of content

+#### Aside

+               <aside> </aside>

+- The aside element has two purposes, depending on whether it is inside an article element or not.
+When the aside element is used inside an article element, it should contain information that is related to the article but not essential to its overall meaning.

+#### Sections

+              <section> </section>

+- The section element groups related content together, and typically each section would have its own heading

+#### Heading Groups

+              <hgroup> </hgroup>

+- The purpose of the hgroup element is to group together a set of one or more h1 through h6 elements so that they are treated as one single heading.

+#### Figures

+              <figure> <figcaption>

+- You already met the figure element in Chapter 5 when we looked at images.
+It can be used to contain any content that is referenced from the main flow of an article (not just images)
+- Examples of usage include:
+   - Images
+   - Videos
+   - Graphs
+   - Diagrams
+- The figure element should also contain a figcaption element which provides a text decription for the content of the figure element.

+#### Sectioning Elements

+             <div> </div>

+-  the div element will remain an important way to group together related elements, because you should not be using these new elements that you have just met for purposes other than those explicitly stated.
+Where there is no suitable element to group a set of elements, the div element will still be used

+#### Linking Around Block-Level Elements

+- HTML5 allows web page authors to place an -a- element around a block level element that contains child elements.
+This allows you to turn an entire block into a link.